ZELVAINE/ZELVAINE/README.md

 A Minecraft mod mainly being developed for myself and friends that adds brewing of various types of alcohol and coffee through various methods.

+**Alchemist: An Alchemy Skill and Weapon Overhaul**

+A Skyrim mod currently being worked on that overhauls the alchemy system, as well as adds a new type of throwable potion for AoE damage and effects.

 **Critter Catcher**

 Currently still in the idea stage, Critter Catcher is a Minecraft mod that aims to add a bug catching system to Minecraft, with over 80 unique bugs planned and a full Museum/Critterpedia system planned.